-We obtain and process Personal Information from the EEA in different capacities:
+We obtain and process Personal Information from the EEA and Switzerland in different capacities:

-Red Hat commits to comply with the Principles with respect to all Personal Information received from the EEA in reliance on the Privacy Shield.
+Red Hat commits to comply with the Principles with respect to all Personal Information received from the EEA and Switzerland in reliance on the Privacy Shield.

 Privacy Shield Principles

-- Notice Red Hat’s Privacy Statement in combination with this Notice describes our privacy practices with respect to Personal Information received from the EEA in reliance on the Privacy Shield.
+- Notice Red Hat’s Privacy Statement in combination with this Notice describes our privacy practices with respect to Personal Information received from the EEA and Switzerland in reliance on the Privacy Shield.